Article Collection

 What is Unix?

 Apart from implementation, Unix has also been an incredibly powerful concept.
 It inspired creation of numerous Unix-like operating systems that follow the Unix philosophy, but do not contain any AT&T code.
-Most notable Unix-like operating systems are BSD releases after 1994, MINIX, and GNU/Linux.
+Most notable Unix-like operating systems are BSD releases after 1994, MINIX, and GNU/Linux, all available with source code.

 Today, the name Unix collectively refers to all Unix and Unix-like systems.
 Their exact names and listing can be seen in the List of Unix systems.